Geometry-Induced Transport of Self-Aligning Chiral Bristlebots: Results

-Overall, we show that self-aligning particles respond to external control smoothly and this allows for a great level of passive external control.
+Overall, we show that self-aligning particles respond to external geometry smoothly and this allows for a great level of passive external biasing.
 We show transport regulation by means of an active ratchet effect.
 This effect is particularly pronounced if the fluctuations due to the intrinsic chirality are important.
-Chirality can be suppressed in some applications, but is generally ubiquitous~\cite{liebchen,mecke} and, thus, the handedness of interactions should be considered an important aspect in future endeavors of passive control.
+Chirality can be suppressed in some applications, but is generally ubiquitous~\cite{liebchen,mecke} and, thus, the handedness of interactions should be considered an important aspect in future endeavors.